nickGermi/monitor-brightness-manager/README.md

 ```

 ### Script Configuration
-Download monitor_brightness_manager.py file and edit it in a notepad or editor of your choice and edit following as you see fit and save the file:
+Download and asve [monitor_brightness_manager.py](https://raw.githubusercontent.com/nickGermi/monitor-brightness-manager/main/monitor_brightness_manager.py) file and edit it in a notepad or editor of your choice editing following as you see fit and save the file:
 ```
 config = {
     "BLINKA_MCP2221": "1",